Appropriate filtering

 Illegal online content

-In considering filtering providers or systems, schools should ensure that access to illegal content is blocked and that filters for illegal content cannot be disabled.
+In considering filtering providers or systems, schools should ensure that access to illegal content is blocked and that filters for illegal content cannot be disabled by anyone (including any system administrator).
 Specifically that the filtering providers:

 • Are IWF members and use IWF services to block access to illegal Child Sexual Abuse Material (CSAM)